NethermindEth/Forta-Agents/Vesper-Agents-Suite/Fund/README.md

   - Fired when the current dle funds in the pool > 10% of total value.
   - Severity is always set to "info".
   - Type is always set to "High".
+  - Metadata
+    - Ideal funds: Gives list of ideal funds in a pool

 ## Supported Chains